makersacademy/airport_challenge/README.md

 Code Review:
 -----------
-All tests passing
-High Test coverage (>95% is good)
-The code is elegant: every class has a clear responsibility, methods are short etc.
+All tests passing / high test coverage (>95% is good) The code is elegant: every class has a clear responsibility, methods are short etc.
-Reviewers will potentially be using this code review rubric.
-Referring to this rubric in advance will make the challenge somewhat easier.
-You should be the judge of how much challenge you want this weekend.

 **BONUS**